0xilis/shortcut-sign/README.md

  -o: path to the output file or directory.
  -u: optional option for resign command, for signing over shortcut with unsigned shortcut.
  -k: for signing/resigning, specify file containing ASN1 private ECDSA-P256 key
+ -a: for signing, specify file containing auth data
  -h: this ;-)

 ```